Graft polymer: General properties

 Graft copolymers are a branched copolymer where the components of the side chain are structurally different than that of the main chain.
 Graft copolymers containing a larger quantity of side chains are capable of wormlike conformation, compact molecular dimension, and notable chain end effects due to their confined and tight fit structures.

 The preparation of graft copolymers has been around for decades.
 All synthesis methods can be employed to create general physical properties of graft copolymers.
 They can be used for materials that are impact resistant, and are often used as thermoplastics elastomers, compatibilizers or emulsifiers for the preparation of stable blends or alloys.
 Generally, grafting methods for copolymer synthesis results in materials that are more thermostable than their homopolymer counterparts.

 There are three methods of synthesis, grafting to, grafting from, and grafting through, that are used to construct a graft polymer.

 Synthesis methods

 There are many different approaches to synthesizing graft copolymers.
 Usually they employ familiar polymerization techniques that are commonly used such as atom transfer radical polymerization (ATRP), ring-opening metathesis polymerization (ROMP), anionic and cationic polymerizations, and free radical living polymerization.
-Some other less common polymerization include radiation-induced polymerization, ring-opening olefin metathesis polymerization, polycondensation reactions, and iniferter-induced polymerization.
+Some other polymerization methods include photografting, radiation-induced polymerization, ring-opening olefin metathesis polymerization, polycondensation reactions, and iniferter-induced polymerization.